Licensing & Issues at the MA Division of Professional Licensure

 The Order to Show Cause

 At some point in their lifetime, many licensees and businesses receive Complaints (i.e. an Order to Show Cause) from their license governing Board within the Massachusetts Division of Professional Licensure.
-Generally, an Order to Show Cause arises as the result of an inspection or a dispute filed by a client with the Board within the Division of Professional Licensure under which you or your business is licensed and regulated.
+Generally, an Order to Show Cause arises as the result of an inspection or a dispute filed by a customer with the Board within the Division of Professional Licensure under which you or your business is licensed and regulated.

 The process often begins with an inspection, interview, request for information or even an investigatory Conference that may be requested or scheduled by the Board.
-You should contact a lawyer immediately upon receipt of any such request or scheduling notice.
+You should contact a legal representative immediately upon receipt of any such request or scheduling notice.
 Some businesses and licensees will simply receive an Order to Show Cause as their first notice that a license issue exists.

 You Must NEVER Ignore An Order to Show Cause – Your Livelihood Is At Stake

 The Order to Show Cause is similar to a civil complaint brought by the relevant Board within the Division of Professional Licensure against you or your business.
 To protect the status of your license, you must comply and respond to the Board’s inquiries and the Order to Show Cause.
 There is a twenty-one (21) day deadline to Answer and Request a Hearing.
 The failure to Answer an Order to Show Cause will result in a default against the licensed individual or business.
 The failure to Request a Hearing can constitute a waiver of your right to a hearing before the Board.
 Each Board within the Division of Professional Licensure has its own specific rules and regulations that licensees must comply with, however the procedures (called Administrative Rules) for handling an Order to Show Cause are much the same for each Board.